dlaf88/dlaf88.github.io/_posts/2022-06-08-the-c-language.md

 it has a type, memory address, a lifetime, and a value.

 ### Functions
-Functions are also stored in memory but are representations of a specific kind of 'thing'.
+Functions are also stored in memory but are representations another kind of 'thing'.
 Functions are procedures which define how bit patterns change.
 A function is imperative knowledge which represents 'how' something should be done.
 In C functions have types which are  characterized by the function's return value and the number and types of its parameters.

 ### Properties of Functions
-Functions are defined with parameters which themselves contain types.
+Functions are defined with parameters.
+Parameters declare a type and establish an identifier which.

 ```c
  void swap(int a, int b){